FrankVanDamme/puppet-php_phars/README.md

     ...

 By default: PHARS are not redownloaded.
-Thus, when you run:
+Thus, when you run the command again and again:

     sudo puppet apply examples/all.pp
     sudo puppet apply examples/all.pp

 nothing happens.
+To force redownload use `redownload` parameter.

 ### Install/Update all PHARS from the catalog